In Short

 - part-time; or

-Accordingly, when you calculate the accrued long service leave entitlements of your employees, you need to calculate the entire duration of their employment up to and including the day that you purchased the business.
+Accordingly, when you calculate your employees’ accrued long-service leave entitlements, you need to consider the entire duration of their employment up to and including the day you purchased the business.

-You should also note that the Long Service Leave Act provides for certain employees to be entitled to pro rata long service leave outside of this requirement.
-This is if their employment ends due to:
+You should also note that the Long Service Leave Act 1955 (NSW) allows certain employees to be entitled to pro rata long service leave outside of this requirement.
+This is if their employment ends due to their:

 Firstly, you must find out how many weeks’ allowance you must pay.
 You can do this by: